Functional Eigen-Grasping Using Approach Heatmaps: Constructing the Approach Heatmap

 \subsection{Refining the Approach Heatmap}

-The heatmap is further refined by applying the HDBSCAN clustering algorithm \cite{mcinnes2017hdbscan}, removing any noise present in the heatmap.
-This improves performance, as multiple peaks in the gradient calculations can adversely impact the efficiency of the grasping algorithm.
-We opt for the largest cluster with the highest score on the object.
-This ensures that the selected cluster not only represents a substantial portion of the heatmap but also possesses the highest potential for functional grasping, thereby further optimizing the method's overall performance.
-Fig. \ref{grasp_example} gives a visual representation of this refinement, where the original heatmap is depicted in blue on the object, while the clustered region is highlighted in red.
+The heatmap is refined using the HDBSCAN clustering algorithm \cite{mcinnes2017hdbscan} to remove noise, improving performance by preventing multiple peaks from affecting the grasping algorithm.
+We select the largest cluster with the highest score on the object, ensuring it represents a significant portion of the heatmap and has a high potential for functional grasping, optimizing overall performance.
+Fig. \ref{grasp_example} shows this refinement, with the original heatmap in blue and the clustered region in red.